kparc/kcc/README.md

 Jokes aside, implementations of similar systems in languages like C++ or Java usually involve thousands of lines of code written by large teams, built on top of complex library stacks and even more complex infrastructure.
-Such projects are expensive and inflexible, often go out of budget and miss deadlines.
+Such projects are expensive and inflexible, often go over budget and miss deadlines.

 In comparison, k solutions are typically a few factors of magnitude less code, implemented by small and agile teams, rarely require external dependencies, and ship on time.

-At first it could be hard to understand how this can even be true, but compare the effort of keeping 100 lines of code in sync with rapidly changing requirements and free of bugs, compared to 10,000 lines of code that do the same thing.
-Against all intuition, it is not 100 times easier, but 10,000 times easier, and that is the effect of cyclomatic complexity.
+At first it could be hard to understand how this can be true, imagine the effort of keeping 100 lines of code in sync with rapidly changing requirements and free of bugs, compared to 10,000 lines of code that do the same thing.
+Against all intuition, it is not 100 times easier, but 10,000 times easier, because the effect of cyclomatic complexity is devastating.

 ### wha

-k is an expressive, simple and powerful computer language.
+k is an simple, expressive and powerful computer language.

 The power stems from the fact that k is designed as a *tool of thought*.
 The vocabulary, syntax and the choice of abstractions offered by the language drive